-Having an ecommerce store is a great way to bring in revenue without the high overhead costs that come with maintaining a brick-and-mortar store.
+Having an ecommerce store is a great way to bring in revenue without the high overhead costs that come with selling inventory in a brick-and-mortar store.

-However, many new entrepreneurs find themselves having difficulty with making their first online sale or are unable to earn a decent profit that makes running their business worthwhile.
+However, many new entrepreneurs involved in online commerce find themselves having difficulty with making their first online sale or are unable to earn a decent profit that makes running their business worthwhile.
 After you put lots of time and effort into your project, it can be frustrating to not have products selling as well as you’d like.

 While it’s important that your business offers quality products or services, these items must be paired with the right sales strategies.
 When you’re able to achieve this, there’s no telling how much you can make in ecommerce!

-If sales for your online store are currently low or at least not as high as you’d like them to be, note that there could be several different explanations for this.
+If sales for your online store are currently low or at least not as high as you’d like them to be, there could be several different explanations for this.

 1. Difficult-to-navigate website